 Disclaimer: I get a small commission at no additional cost to you when you make a qualified purchase under the affiliate links.

-Korean Rice Cakes or garaetteok are different.
-These are usually long and cylindrical cakes made from glutinous rice flour.
+Korean Rice Cakes or garaetteok are long and cylindrical and made from glutinous rice flour.
 Commonly, it is found in dishes like Tteokbokki, Rabokki, or Tteokkochi.
 Tteok can also be sliced diagonally and coin-shaped to be used in soup dishes like Tteokguk!

-It is unsweetened or a bit bland but takes on the sauce or the soup you cook it with.
+It is unsweetened and a bit bland but takes on the sauce or the soup you cook it with.
 It is a bit chewy like a warm Japanese Mochi or Chinese Nian Gao.
-Normally, you’d find it in the frozen section of Hmart or some Asian grocery stores.
+Normally, you’d find rice cakes in the frozen section of Hmart or some Asian grocery stores and they may come fresh or frozen and vacuum-packed.

-There is no alternative for this ingredient and it is very essential to the whole recipe.
+There is no alternative for this ingredient, so it is very essential to the whole recipe.

 We believe that having this during the Lunar New Year is a symbol of a new beginning (because of the white color) and prosperity (because of the coin shape).
 Nowadays, we also practice drinking rice cake soup even on Western New Year.

-This is stored in the freezer after you buy them.
+Store this in the freezer after you buy it.
 Once opened, transfer to an airtight container.
 It’s very important to do so because once it dries out, it might break and turn into pieces.

-Freezing allows you to store them for several months, but I still highly recommend consuming them as soon as you can so they keep their best state.
+Freezing increases shelf life, but I still highly recommend consuming them as soon as you can so you can enjoy them in their best state.

-- What I personally did was make a base from dashi packet and combine it with sautéed beef pieces to make a hearty broth.
+- Use dashi packet combined with beef pieces to make a hearty soup base.

-First off, soak the rice cakes for 30 minutes and then make a soup base.
-Choose among the steps I shared above.
+First off, soak the rice cakes for 30 minutes and make a soup base.

-Then, add rice cakes, scallions, and scrambled eggs.
-Adding this will create ribbons of egg across the soup for more protein.
-You can also add dumplings or mandu if you want more elements in your soup.
+Add rice cakes, scallions, and scrambled eggs.
+Pour the egg in a circular motion across the soup so it creates ribbons and makes the soup pretty.
+You can also add dumplings or mandu if you want more elements in the soup.
+Let these boil until the rice cakes are soft and the egg ribbons float on top.

-Season it with soy sauce or fish sauce, salt, and pepper to taste.
-Done!
-Top with scallions and seaweed paper.
-You now have a thick and delicious soup!
+Season it with soup soy sauce or fish sauce, salt, and pepper to taste.
+Garnish with more scallions and seaweed paper, serve hot, and enjoy!

-With how easy this recipe is, you can actually make it any time, not just during special occasions.
-Finish your bowl as it does not keep well in the fridge.
+This recipe is super easy, you can actually make it any time, not just during special occasions.
 Enjoy!

 Make sure to leave a rating, a comment, or tag me on Facebook, Instagram, or Tiktok when you chop them up!
 Yeobosayo!